leeboardtools/mimon/UIDesignNotes.md

         - Convert dir/files list to a new ListBox component.
         - Double click on file name does not work right.
         - Can't go to home directory.
+        - Standard filter items need to be loaded after messages are loaded.

     - Lots List